 For weeks, I felt extra joint inflammation and random pains around my body.
-I thought maybe it was the new bed I was sleeping in, an autoimmune flare up, and/or the many things I’d been busy doing for weeks.
+I thought maybe it was the new bed I was sleeping in, an autoimmune flare-up, and/or the many things I’d been busy doing for weeks.
 I’d been moving around the island on very little sleep or rest and thus eating out more than usual.
 A bad combination.
-Then just before going into Haiti from the Dominican Republic, I caught a very weird two day cold followed by an even weirder eye infection coupled with weeks of fatigue.
+Then just before going into Haiti from the Dominican Republic, I caught a very weird two-day cold followed by an even weirder eye infection coupled with weeks of fatigue.
 A random set of feeling-sick-symptoms which I wrote off to just doing too much at the same time on little fuel.

 On the day I was crossing the border back, my stomach began to grumble.
 My body strongly craved jagua juice (jagua fruit soaked in water).
 After naturally preparing it, I drank tons of it while PROMISING myself to rest for the next few weeks.
 And just as I’d decided to REST for real, that entire night every hour I had to race to the bathroom.
 It seemed like everything was coming out of me.
 I barely slept that night.
 It hurt to sleep any other way than on my back.
-I wondered if the jagua water had triggered that clean out in me and later found out that it is indeed known to loosen bowels.
+I wondered if the jagua water had triggered that cleanout in me and later found out that it is indeed known to loosen bowels.
 Or maybe it was just time and my stomach could no longer handle the amoebas.

 The next day, I oscillated between riding out major stomach cramps, racing to the toilet, and feeling too faint to stand much.
 So I called the pharmacy right away, knowing that dehydration is the #1 immediate concern for diarrhea.
 I hydrated with electrolyte drinks, ate hearty soups, and just when I thought “Hey my traveler’s diarrhea is over!”
 I noticed a very strange stool, which is one of the major parasite symptoms.

 My roommate, a mini-curandera right away said: “it’s an amoeba!”
-And a friend of mine was also dealing with amoeba for months had already given me the scoop on how it works, so I knew it was a possibility.
+And a friend of mine who was also dealing with amoeba for months had already given me the scoop on how it works, so I knew it was a possibility.
 But I didn’t want to jump the gun since I was feeling slightly better.
 The next day, a few cramps and still… very strange stool.
 And although I wasn’t racing to the toilet every hour anymore, to be safe I went ahead and got a stool analysis which is one of the only ways to check for parasites/bacterial infection in the gut.

 I went to Centro Medico Otorrino and much to my dismay, the test came back positive for entamoeba histolytica and they found 2-3 eggs/cysts per stool analysis.
 One of my worst top five travel fears had come to life.
 I caught a parasite! 🙁

 The very distracted doctor put me on some antibiotics and dismissed me in a very aloof manner.
 I guess my situation paled in comparison to everyone else’s and/or he didn’t care.
-The receptionist was sweet and kind and calmed me down: “Girl, everyone has a parasites of some sort!
+The receptionist was sweet and kind and calmed me down: “Girl, everyone has parasites of some sort!
 Little kids get amoebas all the time playing outside.
 Don’t worry!
 Take your medicine and drink garlic and carrot juice… but not too much.”
 She gave me faith.

 I decided I would take this time to detox and heal.
 I would treat this as a reminder to slow down and care more for myself.
 No sugar (feeds parasites), no dairy, no coffee.
 Just healthier and unrefined whole foods that cleanse and/or nourish me.
 I did slip once or twice in those two weeks as I began to feel better– but hey I’m human! 🙂